Crowds21/sheffield_acs/pages/Statistical Language Modeling.md

 		- k is a hyperparameter: choose optimal value on the dev set!
 - ((6478b83a-7291-473f-a083-d5e0581e1a4e)) (插值)
 	- Longer contexts are more informative, but only if they are frequent enough
-	- combine evidence from unigram, bigram and trigram probabilities?
+	- Combine evidence from unigram, bigram and trigram probabilities -